chadmando/thinkinginbytes/content/posts/asking-ai-about-password-length-part-1/index.md

 >

 ## Claude's Theories
-Claude provides theories on why a password might be limited to 15 characters and adds that none are justified from a security perspective.
+Claude provides theories on why a password might be limited to 15 characters, and adds that _none are justified from a security perspective_.

 1. Database column size
 1. Client-side input field limitations